Deniel11/simple-register-login-backend/README.md

 #### Test coverage:
 - Class: 100%
-- Method: 95%
+- Method: 91%
-- Line: 87%
+- Line: 83%

 ## Guides

-Before you want to use this, project, you need setup your environment variables.
+Before you want to use this project, you need setup your environment variables.

 Or you can use env file ".env.sample".